khakhalin/notes/papers/Guyon2003variable.md

 # An introduction to variable and feature selection

 Guyon, I., & Elisseeff, A. (2003).
 An introduction to variable and feature selection.
 Journal of machine learning research, 3(Mar), 1157-1182.

-#review #features
+#review #features #clustering

 14000 citations!

-Typical for modern (as of 2003) solutions to work with >10^6 variables (genes, words), as opposed to old-school papers that were in the dozens.
-The problem: build useful features, and also avoid redundancy.
+It's typical for modern (as of 2003 haha) solutions to work with >10^6 variables (genes, words), as opposed to old-school papers that had it in the dozens.
+This poses a problem: build useful, informative features, but also avoid redundancy.

 Nice checklist (summarized in my main chapter)